openbases/docs/src/bases.md

 # Open Bases

-## Templates

-Each of the following is a builder template, typically including all steps to:
+An open base template is a combination of components, including experiment templates, testing tools, and deployment options to produce a full development through publication reproducible workflow.

 ```
 develop --> version control --> build --> test --> deploy --> publish
 ```

+## Templates

+Each of the following is a builder template, typically including all steps to help you with development through deployment and publication.

 !!! info "Labjs Builder"
     Build your experiment with the LabJS builder interface, and export it into a Github